StoneShorts/mulan-plugins-original/README.md

 Requirements:
 - Crossbow and mithril grapple (only for the advanced course)

+Start off near the ladder of the course and then just select basic or advanced.

 ---

 Plugins use AUtils (for now), so you will need to place that too in your plugins folder.